cap-js/docs/plugins/index.md

 ## UI5 Dev Server
 [cds-plugin-ui5](https://www.npmjs.com/package/cds-plugin-ui5) {.subtitle}

-The cds-plugin-ui5 is a CDS server cds-plugin which enables the integration of UI5 tooling based (UI5 freestyle or Fiori elements) projects into the CDS server via the UI5 tooling express middlewares.
-It allows to serve dynamic UI5 resources from, including TypeScript implementations for UI5 controls, which get transpiled to JavaScript by the plugin automatically.
+The UI5 Dev Server is a CDS server cds-plugin that enables the integration of UI5 (UI5 freestyle or Fiori elements) tooling-based projects into the CDS server via the UI5 tooling express middlewares.
+It allows to serve dynamic UI5 resources, including TypeScript implementations for UI5 controls, which get transpiled to JavaScript by the plugin automatically.

 Available for: